Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

+2006.7.26 (Ver 2.30)
+  - updated to new TTSSH icon file(ttsecure.ico).
+Special thanks to Tatsu Sakamoto.

 2006.6.29 (Ver 2.29)
   - Bug fix: Using SSH2 protocol, changes of the TTSSH setup dialog could not feedback on next ssh session.
 Special thanks to NAGATA Shinya.
   - Bug fix: The 'ssh_known_files' file might not be saved in TeraTerm installation directory.
 Special thanks to NAGATA Shinya.